-Private companies, non-profit groups, and government agencies across every type of industry imaginable are in great need of external digital support.
+Private companies, non-profit groups and government agencies across every type of industry imaginable are in great need of external digital support.
 These organizations are turning to the proposal process in droves to find the partners they desire.
 At The Bid Lab, we work with clients offering technology-enabled products, as well as organizations soliciting proposals to meet their digital needs.
 Based on our experience, here’s what you need to know to succeed in this field, and win more contracts.

 One of the most important filters to utilize is based on RFP due dates.
-It is extremely frustrating to find a great bidding opportunity, only to realize it’s due in two days.
+It’s extremely frustrating to find a great bidding opportunity, only to realize it’s due in two (2) days.
 A good rule of thumb is to filter search results to only show bids posted within the last month.
 This ensures the results are more relevant, and that your team has time to respond effectively before the deadline arrives.

 Another great way to systemize and scale your bid-finding strategy is to consistently monitor social media feeds (like ours! @thebidlab) that promote a variety of valuable RFP opportunities directly to their followers.
 Many businesses use social media channels to first announce their latest technology RFPs.
 So, taking the time to search through these social networks can help give you a critical head start on the competition!

-Use the details of the RFP to your advantage.
+Use the Details of the RFP to Your Advantage

 Luckily, once your proposal team (either internal or external) better understands the details of the RFP process, you can start to use them to your advantage.
 For one, make sure you utilize the Q&A period to ask strategic questions that can inform your winning response.